-The Company has net operating loss carryforwards in Ireland which result in tax benefits of approximately \$1,706 for which a full valuation allowance has been recognized as it determined that it is more-likely-than-not that these net deferred tax assets will not be realized.
+The Company has net operating loss carryforwards in Ireland which result in tax benefits of approximately \$1,706 and \$5,409 for the years ended December 31, 2016 and December 31, 2017, respectively, for which a full valuation allowance has been recognized as it was determined that it is more-likely-than-not that these net deferred tax assets will not be realized.
 The net operating loss carryforwards do not expire, but are carried forward indefinitely.
 Realization of these deferred tax assets is dependent on the generation of sufficient taxable income.
 If the Company demonstrates consistent profitability in the future, the evaluation of the recoverability of these deferred tax assets may change and the remaining valuation allowance may be released in part or in whole.
 While management expects to realize the deferred tax assets, net of valuation allowances, changes in estimates of future taxable income or in tax laws may alter this expectation.